 We got in a short walk Sunday morning before it rained and then it rained the rest of the all day.
 Even though it rained most of the time we were at the beach, I don’t think there was one thing that could have made our beach trip a bit better.
 It made us rest and rest was what we needed most.

-I remember when our oldest kids were young and we would go to the beach with my mother in law.
-She would sit on the balcony and we would always encourage her to come down with us to the beach or pool, feeling like she was missing the beach by being on the balcony.
+When our oldest kids were young, at some point each summer we would go to the beach with my mother in law.
+She would sit on the balcony and we would always encourage her to come down with us to the beach or pool, feeling like she was missing out on the beach by being on the balcony.
 But this trip I got it; I really enjoyed sitting, just resting, a lot of that time alone.

 Some of the time Jay was inside watching tv.
 That’s more restful to him than it is for me.
 We enjoyed our time together tremendously, but we also felt comfortable to do what we each wanted to separately some of the time.

-Other than when I made us a quick breakfast, I stayed outside on the balcony again till we were starving.
-We went to a place practically across the street from the condo, Hammerhead Fred’s.
+Mid afternoon we headed out to find something to eat.
+We ended up practically across the street from the condo at Hammerhead Fred’s.
+If it hadn’t been raining, it was so close we could have walked.
 We might not enjoy this place during peak season, but on this off season day it was quiet and not very busy and the food was delicious.

 When I’m at home, I always feel the call of undone things.
 Even if I don’t answer the call, I feel the weight of them.
 While we were at the beach there were no undone things.
 Nothing else I needed to be doing, rest was the plan.
 I can only rest this completely when I’m away from home.